-Santander UK's large deposit base is supported by a suite of well-managed wholesale funding activities (see chart 6), and we believe that our key funding metrics are broadly in line with the U.K. bank averages.
-The bank adequately manages its liquidity position and is able to withstand an extended period of market or idiosyncratic stress.
-Santander UK has no structural reliance on group funding and is self-supporting from a liquidity standpoint.
+Santander UK's large deposit base is supported by a suite of well-managed wholesale funding activities, and we believe that our key funding metrics are broadly in line with the U.K. bank averages.
+The bank adequately manages its liquidity